Likelihood-free inference with emulator networks: Likelihood-free inference with emulator networks

 \section{Likelihood-free inference with emulator networks}

-Our goal is to obtain an approximation $\hp(\param|\obsdata)$ of the true posterior $p(\param|\obsdata)$ of a black-box simulator model, i.e. a model from which we can draw samples, but for which both the likelihood function and gradients of the likelihood with respect to $\param$ are intractable.
-To solve this task, we learn a synthetic likelihood function $\hlik(\param)$ by training a conditional density estimator on simulated data \cite{jethava2017}, and use active learning to propose parameters for subsequent simulations.
-The rationale for active learning is that simulations often are the dominant computational cost in ABC: Therefore, we want to keep the number of calls of the stochastic simulator as low as possible (\myfig{overview}).
+Our goal is to obtain an approximation to the true posterior $p(\param|\obsdata)$ of a black-box simulator model, i.e. models from which we can generate samples $\data \sim p(\data|\param)$, but for which we cannot evaluate likelihoods $\mcL(\param)$.
+To solve this task, we learn a synthetic likelihood function $\hlik(\param)$ by training a conditional density estimator on simulated data.
+We actively propose parameters for simulations, since simulations are often the dominant cost in ABC: Therefore, we want to keep the number of calls to the simulator as low as possible (\myfig{overview}).